alexxfreitag/bootcamp-ignite/nodejs/finapi/README.md

 - [X] Should be able to make a deposit
 - [X] Should be able to make a withdrawal
 - [X] Should be able to fetch the customer's statement by date
+- [X] Should be able to update customer account data
-- [ ] Should be able to get customer account data
+- [X] Should be able to get customer account data
 - [ ] Should be able to delete an account

 ## 🚫 Rules